moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_panda_saved_poses.png
    :width: 700px

-Step 6: Label End Effectors
+Step 6: Add End Effectors
 ---------------------------

-We have already added the gripper of the Panda.
-Now, we will designate this group as a special group:
+We have already added the gripper of the Panda as a planning group.
+Now, we will designate this group as a special group, an **end effector**.
-**end effectors**.
-Designating this group as end effectors allows some special operations to happen on them internally.
+Designating the group as an end effector allows some special operations to happen on them internally.

 * Click on the *End Effectors* pane.